Syllabus

 Academic Integrity

 The official University of Illinois policy related to academic integrity can be found in Article 1, Part 4 of the Student Code.
-Section 1-402 in particular outlines behavior which is considered an infraction of academic integrity.
+Section 1-402 outlines behavior which is considered an infraction of academic integrity.
 These sections of the Student Code will be upheld in CS 307.
 Any violations will be dealt with in a swift, fair, and strict manner.
 In short, do not cheat, it is not worth the risk.
 You are more likely to get caught than you believe.
 If you think you may be operating in a grey area, you most likely are.

 Additional Information